 Glycolysis is the process in which glucose is broken down to produce energy.
 It produces two molecules of pyruvate and ATP.
 The process takes place in the cytoplasm of a cell and does not require oxygen.

-According to SOLO taxonomy, new material is retained better by connecting it to other points.
+New material is retained better by connecting it to other points.
 Imagine how you can connect steps of Glycolysis to parts of the Kreb’s Cycle, or the Pentose Phosphate Pathway.
-Draw a Glycolysis flowchart to make those on paper, Traverse, or any other software.
+Draw a Glycolysis flowchart to make those on paper, or in mind mapping software like Traverse.
 You’ll see that by making connections you’ll understand Glycolysis much better.

 I used a mnemonic to remember each enzyme of Glycolysis.
 What mnemonic could you create?